frg/k8-containerization-demo/README.md

 Using the username `admin` and the password retreived from either commands, we're now able to login to ArgoCD.

+Now using `kubectl get svc -n argocd argocd-server` you will see argocd-server and using external IP and port values in a browser you will be able to login.

 ### Configuring the application for ArgoCD

 We're now ready to configure ArgoCD to manage the deployment of our application when our Kubernetes manifests for our application change.